What is Corked Wine?

-The term “Corked” wine is used to describe a bottle of wine that has gone bad.
+The term Corked Wine describes a bottle of wine that has gone bad.
 Another name is Cork Taint.
-Chemicals occur in the wine for various reasons.
-See TCA and TBA compounds.
 Sad to say, but every so often, you are going to get a bottle of wine that is spoiled.
-The aroma of a corked wine is the tip-off.
+The aroma of corked wine is the tip-off.
 Cork Taint has the distinctive smell of wet cardboard.
 It can be very faint to intense, depending on the level of the chemical compounds.
 It will not harm you; it just means the wine is not going to taste as it should.

-he cause of tainted wine is usually a defective cork.
+The cause of tainted wine is usually a defective cork.
 The cork is bad from the start and will turn the wine.
+About 5% of wine bottles will have a defective cork causing Corked Wine.
 In some instances, the winery may be responsible for tainted wine.
 The combination of certain chemicals used in a winery may combine with bacteria to produce an off odor in the wine.

-Once you open a bottle of wine, it will only last a couple of days even under the best of conditions.
-See Saving the Unfinished Bottle.
+Once you open a bottle of wine, it will only last a couple of days, even under the best of conditions.
+Need a good corkscrew?

 If you have a bottle of “Corked” wine